-As of September 30, 2021, the Company had operating leases for manufacturing, laboratory and office space in San Diego, California consisting of approximately 83,000 square feet with remaining lease terms of 8.25 years.
-The manufacturing, laboratory and office space lease agreements include two options to extend the term for a period of 5 years each.
-Additionally, the Company had operating leases for dedicated manufacturing suites at its contract manufacturers with remaining lease terms of up to 3 years.
+As of March 31, 2022, the Company had operating leases for manufacturing, laboratory and office space in San Diego, California consisting of approximately 110,000 square feet with remaining lease terms of up to 7.75 years.
+During the three months ended March 31, 2022, the Company recorded an ROU asset of \$4.4 million and a corresponding lease liability related to a sublease of an office facility used for administrative activities, which commenced during the period.
+Certain of the Company's manufacturing, laboratory and office space lease agreements include two options to extend the term for a period of 5 years each.
+Additionally, the Company had operating leases for dedicated manufacturing suites at its contract manufacturers with remaining lease terms of up to 1.75 years.